Stability patterns in representation theory: Introduction

 The specialization functor $\Gamma_d$ from the stable category to $\Rep(\GL(d))$ is most easily seen from the perspective of Schur functors: it is then simply evaluation on $\bC^d$.
 As is well-known, $\bS_{\lambda}(\bC^d)$ is the irreducible of $\GL(d)$ associated to $\lambda$ if $\lambda$ has at most $d$ parts, and 0 otherwise.
 Since the stable category is semi-simple, this completely describes $\Gamma_d$, and answers Question~B.

 \article[Purpose of this paper] In this paper, we study the stable representation theory of five families of groups: the three families of classical groups $\GL(d)$ (here we are interested in all rational representations, not just the polynomial ones), $\bO(d)$ and $\Sp(d)$, the symmetric groups $\fS(d)$ and the (non-reductive) general affine groups $\GA(d)$.
 We work exclusively with complex representations.
-The representation theory of these groups is so ubiquitous that our objective hardly requires motivation; nonetheless, let us provide some: \begin{itemize} \item One might hope to obtain a better understanding of problems at finite level from the stable theory.
+The representation theory of these groups is so ubiquitous that our objective hardly requires motivation; nonetheless, let us provide some:

+\begin{itemize} \item One might hope to obtain a better understanding of problems at finite level from the stable theory.
 In fact, this strategy has already been carried out, for at least one problem, by Koike and Terada \cite{koike}, \cite{koiketerada}: They gave good answers to both questions for classical groups at the level of characters.
 Furthermore, they were able to understand the stable decomposition of tensor products of simple modules.
-Thus they were able to understand the decomposition of tensor products at finite level (by combining the stable result with their answer to Question~B), solving a basic problem in representation theory. \item One can reasonably expect the stable categories to relate to other parts of representation theory.
-Indeed, this turns out to be the case: we will see that these categories satisfy elegant universal properties and are closely related to Deligne's interpolation categories \cite{deligne}. \item Church, Ellenberg and Farb \cite{fimodules} (see also \cite{churchfarb}) give many examples of compatible sequences of representations of $\fS(d)$ (which they call FI-modules) occurring ``in nature,'' e.g., the cohomology of the classifying space of $d$ points on a fixed topological space.
+Thus they were able to understand the decomposition of tensor products at finite level (by combining the stable result with their answer to Question~B), solving a basic problem in representation theory.

+\item One can reasonably expect the stable categories to relate to other parts of representation theory.
+Indeed, this turns out to be the case: we will see that these categories satisfy elegant universal properties and are closely related to Deligne's interpolation categories \cite{deligne}.

+\item Many examples of compatible sequences of representations of $\fS(d)$ occur in nature, e.g., in the study of configuration spaces.
+More examples are listed by Church, Ellenberg, and Farb in \cite{fimodules} (see also \cite{churchfarb}), where they are called FI-modules.
 Due to such examples, it is fair to say that compatible sequences are interesting in their own right. \end{itemize}